-KIN CR2 CRICKET 2 1 UNIT
+KIN CR2 CRICKET 2

 Cricket 2 will provide students with instruction in the art of batting, bowling and fielding at an intermediate level of play.
-54 hours laboratory for 1 laboratory unit.
+54 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC.
-Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.

-KIN CYCL1 CYCLING CONDITIONING 1 1-2 UNITS
+KIN CYCL1 CYCLING CONDITIONING 11-2 UNITS

 This course is an introduction to Physical Fitness through indoor cycling.
 The cycling program is an individually paced, noncompetitive, group training program designed for all riders and all fitness levels.
 Cycling is an exercise performed on a stationary bicycle and is performed to music.
 The course is open to anyone who is interested in developing muscular endurance, improved cardio-respiratory endurance and body composition.
-54-108 laboratory hours for 1-2 laboratory units.
+54-108 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE: E. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.